 The (truly) Bad

+Some things just won’t sync.
 At least for me.
 For some reason any apps I download straight from the phone aren’t synced back to iTunes, so in the event of a full restore (see below) I am forced to manually download them again.

+Full restore.
 I ended up having a problem where every app I had downloaded (including Apple’s own Remote app) crashed right after startup, sending me back to the home screen.
 A bit of googling revealed the solution: Sync everything, and do a full restore.
 Ugh.
 That’s the sort of thing that makes me hate Windows, where the general solution to any problem starts with “reinstall Windows”, and it pains me to see this “solution” on the iPhone.
 Hopefully things will stabilize.
 On a plus note, the full restore was quite painless, if a bit slow.
 The only problem is that none of my third-party apps were synced to iTunes, so I had to reinstall them all.
 If I’d had any valuable data saved in any of these apps, then I’d probably consider that to be a much bigger problem.

+The Battery.
 Oh, good gracious me, this phone sucks juice.
 I was aware that it would do so, I’d heard that many smartphone users need to charge their phones every day, but still.
 The speed with which that battery gauge dives into the red is truly frightening.
 I’m thinking forward a year or two when, if this battery deteriorates anything like my first MacBookPro battery, I’ll be down to 3-4 hours of standby time, or maybe 15 minutes of actually using the phone before the battery is completely drained.
 Turning off 3G seems to help (and surprisingly doesn’t seem to effect the speed of mobile surfing too much), and turning off wi-fi helps even more, but how fun is that?